smicklas/smicklas.github.io/_posts/2021-04-05-leaguequiz.md

 This project is a quiz game to test user's knowledge of League of Legends abilities developed with React.

-The champion abillity, image, name, key binding, and description from this site content: <a href="https://www.mobafire.com/league-of-legends/abilities">https://www.mobafire.com/league-of-legends/abilities</a> and then displaying it in plain text.
+The champion ability, image, name, key binding, and description from this site content: <a href="https://www.mobafire.com/league-of-legends/abilities">https://www.mobafire.com/league-of-legends/abilities</a>.
+The data would get parsed with regexes to extract the needed parameters.

 This project, like many, started with some mockups - screenshots below were created in Figma.